 C. MPHA shall promptly notify applicants who are ineligible and/or unqualified in writing of the basis for the determination.

 Applicants who are unqualified because they do not meet the screening criteria will have an opportunity to request an informal hearing before a Hearing Panel to contest the denial determination.
 The applicant must submit a written request for an informal hearing within 10 working days of the date of the denial letter.
-The applicant should address the request to the Leasing and Occupancy Office of MPHA at 1001 Washington Ave N; Attention: Manager of Leasing and Occupancy.
+The applicant should address the request to the Leasing, Occupancy and Compliance Office of MPHA at 1001 Washington Ave N; Attention: Manager of Leasing, Occupancy and Compliance.
 If the applicant does not timely request a hearing, the applicant waives the right to an informal hearing and may waive the right to further judicial review.

 D. INFORMAL HEARING: An applicant who was denied housing may ask for an informal hearing.